CONNIE CROTHERS, PIANO

 She appeared in performance with percussionist Kevin Norton at Location One and Cornelia Street, NYC; Middletown, CT, and in Kingston, NY.
 In 2011, she performed with poet Paula Hackett in San Francisco.
+She performed with Jemeel Moondoc, bassist Henry Grimes and drummer Chad Taylor at The Stone, also a trio performance with Grimes and Moondoc and a duet with Grimes at The Stone in New York City; She performed with Jemeel Moondoc at Hallwalls in Buffalo, Tonic in NYC and at the Vision Festival in a quintet which included trumpet player Nathan Breedlove, bassist Adam Lane and drummer John McCutcheon.
 She performed duo with electroacoustic improviser Ben Manley at Location One.

-Crothers recorded duo with Max Roach as part of his historic duets recording project--”Swish,” New Artists--and performed duo with Roach in Tokyo, Bologna, New Orleans and at the Brooklyn Academy of Music with the Bill T. Jones/Arnie Zane Dance Company.
-Roach and Crothers were honored by Harvard University as Visiting Jazz Artists; during the ceremony they performed with the Harvard University Band.
+Connie recorded duo with Max Roach as part of his historic duets recording project--”Swish,” New Artists--and performed duo with Roach in Tokyo, Bologna, New Orleans and at the Brooklyn Academy of Music with the Bill T. Jones/Arnie Zane Dance Company.
+They were honored by Harvard University as Visiting Jazz Artists; during the ceremony they performed with the Harvard University Band.
 For this concert, Anthony Braxton wrote a composition for them.

 She co-led an engagement at the Village Vanguard with Warne Marsh, in a quartet featuring bassist Eddie Gomez and drummer Peter Scattaretico.
 She performed with Marsh, with Roger Mancuso and bassist Joe Solomon in Carnegie Recital Hall.